bguesman/react-portfolio/app/src/modals/markdown/work/website.md

 Somewhere around mid-2021, in the thick of managing Expanse support requests and giving 3D artists advice on making beautiful skies, I started to think of myself less as a developer and more as a product designer.
 Maybe this was wishful thinking more than anything else, but that kernel of a feeling gradually changed the way I relate to software.
 Hence the title of this site, Brad Guesman: _Creative Technologist_.

-Ruminating about the job search, coming off a round of Tech Art interviews that turned into (almost successful) conversations about acquiring Expanse, I resolved to put together a portfolio page that was something I could be proud of.
-Something that reflects the creative nature of the work I enjoy.
+Ruminating about the job search, coming off a round of Tech Art interviews that turned into (almost successful) conversations about acquiring Expanse, I resolved to put together a portfolio page that reflects the creative nature of the work I enjoy.

 The project took almost two and a half months from start to finish---from gathering a mood board, to blocking out page concepts on Figma, to implementing it from scratch in React (including what I think is the first interactive fluid sim built for a website splash screen).
 Plenty of real struggles blocked the way, not all of them surmounted; if anyone knows how to render a custom cursor over a YouTube embed, DM me.